 Beagles that are left outside in extreme cold climate without proper shelter can potentially suffer from hypothermia, frostbite and other fatal situations.
 So if you live in below-freezing climate, make sure to keep them indoors!

-The Beagle’s double coat
+The Beagle’s double coat has twice the shedding

 Most dog breeds have a single coat, whereas Beagles have a double coat.
 So what’s a double coat and what does it have to do with shedding?
 A double coat is exactly what it sounds like – a dog coat that consists of two layers of fur.